Daf-16: Genetics

-FOXO (Forkhead box protein O)
+Forkhead box protein O

-DAF-16 encodes FOXO (Forkhead box protein O), which binds to gene promoters that contain the sequence TTGTTTAC in their regulatory region – this is the DAF-16 binding element (DBE).
+DAF-16 encodes forkhead box protein O (FOXO), which binds to gene promoters that contain the sequence TTGTTTAC in their regulatory region – this is the DAF-16 binding element (DBE).
 FOXO is involved in the Insulin / IGF1 signalling pathway (IIS) which affects longevity, lipogenesis, dauer formation, heat shock and oxidative stress responses, by activating proteins such as MnSOD and Catalase.
 Expression of FOXO in the intestine normally leads to longevity signalling.
 FOXO has been shown to have a protective role against cancer, as it regulates and suppresses genes involved in tumour formation.
 It also has a protective role against muscular dystrophy.
 FOXO is also important in embryonic development, as it promotes apoptosis.

-Insulin Signalling
+Insulin signalling

 Insulin and IGF1 are peptide hormones dictating energy functions such as glucose and lipid metabolism.
 The signalling pathway is evolutionary conserved and found across species.
 Signalling occurs through kinases such as PI3K to produce phospholipid products such as AKT.
 This causes downstream phosphorylation of targets such as DAF-16 by a phosphorylation cascade, blocking nuclear entry.
 Therefore, a reduction in insulin signalling generally leads to an increase in FOXO expression, as DAF-16 is no longer inhibited by AKT.
 When not phosphorylated, DAF-16 is active and present in the nucleus, so FOXO can be transcribed and can up-regulate production of about 100 beneficial proteins that increase longevity.